Azure/iot-edge-v1/bindings/java/devdoc/java_binding_hld.md

 -   Constructs a `MessageBus` Java object using the `MESSAGE_BUS_HANDLE`.

--   Finds the module’s class with the name specified by the `args.class_name`, invokes the constructor passing in the `MessageBus` object and the JSON args string for that module, and creates the Java module.
+-   Finds the module’s class with the name specified by the `args.class_name`, invokes the constructor passing in the native `MODULE_HANDLE` address, the `MessageBus` object and the JSON args string for that module, and creates the Java module.

 -   Gets a global reference to the newly created `GatewayModule` object to be saved by the `JAVA_MODULE_HOST_HANDLE`.